Sharing Experiments

 Unsupervised experiments are not currently supported by both Remote Storage and H2O MLOps.

-Remote storage is only available to H2O AI Cloud (HAIC) users.
-In most cases, experiments that are placed in a Project are automatically added to Remote Storage.
-However, if the Project is created by clicking New Experiment > Create Leaderboard, the experiments in that Project are not automatically added to Remote Storage.
-To add an experiment in a Leaderboard Project to Remote Storage, navigate to the Project and open the drop-down options menu for the experiment, and then click Link Remotely.
+H2O Storage (remote storage) is only available to H2O AI Cloud (HAIC) users.
+In most cases, experiments that are placed in a Project are automatically added to H2O Storage.
+However, if the Project is created by clicking New Experiment > Create Leaderboard, the experiments in that Project are not automatically added to H2O Storage.
+To add an experiment in a Leaderboard Project to H2O Storage, navigate to the Project and open the drop-down options menu for the experiment, and then click Link Remotely.

 Importing datasets from a shared project